kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/C/index.md

 * TOC
 {:toc}

-*C SDK* is a portable, lightweight and fast client-side tool that provides full set of Kaa application-level features.
+*C SDK* is a portable, lightweight and fast client-side tool that provides the full set of Kaa application-level features.
 It specially designed to reduce development efforts and decrease time-to-market when developing your IoT embedded solutions.